apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 * Activate by clicking on a simple 'LOGIN' button at the top of the page
 * Activate by clicking the 'Wordpress' Logo in the upper left (just like on the admin bar)
 * Completely Hidden and only activated with Ctrl/Alt+L (the 'L' can be changed in Settings)
+* NEW: Activate with a simple link n a widget that can be placed anywhere

 Why you should use this plugin: